 Woodcutters and forest are familiar with these paths.
-They know what it means to be on a woodpath.18
+They know what it means to be on a woodpath.

 What comes to focus here is the peculiar positioning of the 'woodpaths' in forests - they do not lead to an anticipated end but 'end quite suddenly in an impenetrable thicket'.
 For Stambaugh, Heidegger appropriates philosophically the 'woodpaths' as a metaphor that is indicative of his own understanding of thinking.
-As she puts it, "the woodpaths express the fact that thinking is thoroughly and essentially questioning, a questioning not to be settled or 'solved' by any answer, a questioning that cannot calculate in advance the direction in which it will be led, let alone the destination in which it will arrive."19 We can note here that for the latter Heidegger 'thinking as questioning' is already a step aside from his assertion in the last quoted passage from Being and Time that one's proper apperception of a 'way' can become feasible 'only after one has gone along it', even though in both cases he appears to maintain that for thinking 'going along the way' is indispensable.
-The difference is that 'going along the way' in his early thought anticipates a more determined end - one that is signaled by the 'fundamental question of ontology'.
-Whereas along the metaphor of the 'woodpaths' such an end is less determined - they are known to lead only to an abrupt end, or in a sense - to nowhere.
-Thus, thinking is here seen as an explorative 'going along woodpaths', which is accompanied by a clear sense of their limited routes.
-Indeed, as D. F. Krell and Stambaugh have noted, this determination of thinking is very much in contrast with the negative sense of the popular German expression to which Heidegger alludes in the last sentence of this untitled forward, which is "to be on the wrong track or in a cul-de-sac."
-20 But it captures the different sense for which his later thought appropriates the metaphorics of 'way' - the sense of a journey into the unknown.
+As she puts it, "the woodpaths express the fact that thinking is thoroughly and essentially questioning, a questioning not to be settled or 'solved' by any answer, a questioning that cannot calculate in advance the direction in which it will be led, let alone the destination in which it will arrive."
+We can note here that for the latter Heidegger 'thinking as questioning' is already a step aside from his assertion in the last quoted passage from Being and Time that one's proper apperception of a 'way' can become feasible 'only after one has gone along it', even though in both cases he appears to maintain that for thinking 'going along the way' is indispensable.
+The difference is that 'going along the way' in

-17 Joan Stambaugh, "Heidegger, Taoism, and the Question of Metaphysics," p.
+&lt;sup>17 Joan Stambaugh, "Heidegger, Taoism, and the Question of Metaphysics," p.
 79.

-18 David F. Krell (ed.), Basic Writings, revised and expanded edition (London: Routledge, 1993), p.
+&lt;sup>18 David F. Krell (ed.), Basic Writings, revised and expanded edition (London: Routledge, 1993), p.
 34; Martin Heidegger, Holzwege (Frankfurt am Main: Vittorio Klostermann GmbH, 1950).
 For an alternative translation see Martin Heidegger, Off the Beaten Track, edited and translated by Julian Young and Kenneth Haynes (Cambridge, UK: Cambridge University Press, 2002).